 The Mission of the Department of Medical Imaging & Radiation Sciences and CT Program is to provide a comprehensive education preparing students for entry-level practice in medical imaging and radiation sciences as competent, caring members of the health care team, cultivating professionalism and life-long learning.

 Dual-Concentration students cannot take Computed Tomography in their first year unless they are already RT(R), RT(T), RT(N) or CNMT registered.
 Dual-Concentration students who complete Radiography, Radiation Therapy or Nuclear Medicine program in their first year are eligible for the Computed Tomography program.

-Students must consult an admissions counselor or a Radiologic Sciences faculty member when choosing concentrations, to help make sure that the combination you choose is the best option for your future career.
+Students must consult an admissions counselor or a Medical Imaging and Radiation Sciences faculty member when choosing concentrations, to help make sure that the combination you choose is the best option for your future career.